ethereum-optimism/optimism/packages/contracts-bedrock/STYLE_GUIDE.md

 pattern for each new implementation contract:

 1. Extend OpenZeppelin's `Initializable` base contract.
-2. Include a `uint8 public constant VERSION = X` at the TOP of your contract.
-3. Include a function `initialize` with the modifier `reinitializer(VERSION)`.
+2. Include a function `initialize` with the modifier `initializer()`.
-4. In the `constructor`, set any `immutable` variables and call the `initialize` function for setting mutables.
+3. In the `constructor`:
+    1. Call `_disableInitializers()` to ensure the implementation contract cannot be initialized.
+    2. Set any immutables.
+However, we generally prefer to not use immutables to ensure the same implementation contracts can be used for all chains, and to allow chain operators to dynamically configure parameters

+Because `reinitializer(uint64 version)` is not used, the process for upgrading the implementation is to atomically:
+1. Upgrade the implementation to the `StorageSetter` contract.
+2. Use that to set the initialized slot (typically slot 0) to zero.
+3. Upgrade the implementation to the desired new implementation and `initialize` it.

 ### Versioning